drivera123/LDRS591/_posts/2017-11-24-clarifying-your-research-interest-2.md

 <ul>
 <li>The letters A through D represent areas of interest to the researcher (labelled “ME” in the sample below).
 For example, A might be "Health," B might be "Exercise," and so on, with as many different yellow circles as you, the researcher ("ME") has an interest in exploring.</p></li>
-<li><p>It is possible to add other circles to the concept map for more differentiation.
+<li>It is possible to add other circles to the concept map for more differentiation.
 Please feel free to include related interests as sub-items from other interests.
 You might have item C as "Teaching" and C1 as "K12" and C2 as "Higher Ed."</p></li>
-<li><p>Using the areas of interest identified in the concept map, most researchers then "link" areas together in the form of research questions.
+<li>Using the areas of interest identified in the concept map, most researchers then "link" areas together in the form of research questions.
 For example, if circle A was "Exercise" and circle B was "Health," then possible research questions might include:

 <ul>
 <li>Does exercise participation improve or diminish health?  </li>